Better Coffee Storage = Better Quality. Some Recommendations

 The silver foil type bags with some form of vacuum seal work really well.
 On the other hand, the brown paper bags that some coffee roasters opt for just aren’t really ideal for preserving the coffee’s lifespan.
 The paper is porous, meaning air can easily penetrate the packing and will eventually spoil the coffee.
 Rolling the bag up to seal it won’t solve this problem either - it will help keep some air out, but it just doesn’t create the tight seal we’re looking for.
 That being said, keeping it in the bag is better than pouring it into a kitchen canister as these aren’t airtight either.
 Your best bet is an airtight container, such as some good quality Tupperware, for example.

-Conclusion.
-How GUSTATORY Can Really Help Your Coffee Needs
+How We Can *Really* Provide Your Coffee Needs

 So, in summary, be mindful of the freshness of the coffee and try to balance resting with loss of flavours.
-Purchase in regular intervals, either through the GUSTATORY marketplace or enjoy their regular coffee box subscriptions, rather than ever stockpiling.
+You guessed it, we really recommend our coffee box subscriptions, delivering in regular intervals rather than ever stockpiling - you may pause, skip or cancel at any time.
 Upon receiving your coffee, store what you do buy in moderate conditions.
 If the packaging is porous and you need to consider debagging then ensure you pour the coffee straight into an airtight container.
 Other than that, enjoy the brew process and, of course, drinking it.

 GUSTATORY (adjective): curating excellence in taste.